HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/basic_vest.md

 import CommitLink from "@/components/links/CommitLink";

-The basic vest is the lowest tier of all the vests and will reduct 20% of the damage taken from attacks.
+The basic vest is the lowest tier of all the vests and will reduce 20% of the damage taken from attacks.

 # Trivia